 TD Ameritrade is more expensive when it comes to fees, but part of that is because you have more options.
 Mutual funds, for example, aren’t available at Webull, and neither are broker-assisted trades.

 If you are looking for more than an individual brokerage account or IRA, TD Ameritrade has nearly every account type you could want.
-Webull just doesn’t stack up here with their limited individual accounts and IRAs (Roth, traditional, and rollover).
+Webull just doesn’t compare with its limited individual accounts and IRAs (Roth, traditional, and rollover).

-Here are the kind of accounts you can open at TD Ameritrade:
+Here are the kind of brokerage accounts you can open at TD Ameritrade:

 - Retirement accounts: Traditional IRA, Roth IRA, Rollover IRA, SEP IRA, Solo 401k, SIMPLE IRA, Pension or Profit Plans